Esri/hub.js/docs/src/guides/hub-entities.md

 ### Hub Events

-Hub Events are not currently backed by items, only available in ArcGIS Online (Hub Premium) and do not currently have a Manager class wrapper.
+Hub Events are not currently backed by items, only available in ArcGIS Online (Hub Premium).
 The are represented by `IHubEvent`

 #### API Links